Skip to main content

 Similarly, individuals with lower epigenetic age may have healthier cells and potentially better health outcomes than those with higher epigenetic age, even if they are the same chronological age.
 Epigenetic age can be influenced by various factors, including genetic predispositions, environmental exposures, lifestyle choices, and even psychological stress.
 It is a dynamic measure that can change over time, reflecting the ongoing interplay between our genes and the environment.

-Understanding epigenetic age opens up new possibilities for personalized medicine and interventions aimed at slowing down or reversing the aging process.
+Understanding epigenetic age opens up new possibilities for personalized medicine1 and interventions aimed at slowing down or reversing the aging process.
 By targeting specific epigenetic marks, scientists hope to develop therapies that can rejuvenate cells and potentially extend a healthy lifespan.

 Epigenetic age is a rapidly evolving field of research that holds great promise for unraveling the mysteries of aging and improving our understanding of human health.
 As scientists continue to delve deeper into the complexities of epigenetics, we can expect even more exciting discoveries and advancements in the years to come.